evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 `/home/username`

 Each forwardslash divides the name of a directory; the directories listed on the right side are inside the ones that are on the left.

+This cluster (like most clusters) consists of a 'head' node that acts as a portal between the cluster and the rest of the world.
+Often the head node is not designed for intensive computation - instead it is just used to dispatch jobs to other processors that have more power.
+The cluster we are using has a quequing system.
+For the sake of simplicity, we have been granted permission by the system administrator to run jobs directly on a powerful node without using the quequing system.
+To access this node, please type this:

+`ssh n01.hpc`

+If you type `pwd`, you will see that you are still in the same directory as before, even though we are now working in a different computer.
+The files we generate on this computer will be accessible from any node on the cluster.

 To move to a different directory you can use the change directory command:

 `cd`